3LogicGroup/GiteeProjectsReplicator/README_EN.md

 # Gitee Projects Replicator

 **Gitee Projects Replicator**, **GPReplicator** or **GPR** is the simple Python API containing transport and methods to be used for replication & synchronization projects from Gitee.ru or Gitee.com services.
-Also, a mirrored project contains most important project artifacts: description, issues, milestones, releases and documentation.
+Also, a mirrored project contains most important project artifacts: description, issues, milestones, releases and docs.

 Replication and synchronization worked through API.v5 of Gitee service.